Lil Nas X Makes History as Old Town Road Continues to Top the Charts

 He also reflected on his journey in an Instagram post.

-"Last year in October, as a struggling artist starting to lose faith in what i could be, I went looking for beats on YouTube," he began.
-"I remember clicking on so many generic sounding beats trying to find the right one for me.
+"Last year in October, as a struggling artist starting to lose faith in what I could be, I went looking for beats on YouTube," he began.
+"I remember clicking on so many generic-sounding beats trying to find the right one for me.
 When suddenly I came across a country-trap sounding masterpiece.
-I immediately knew i would make something special out of it!
-My sister told me I had little time left before i had to leave her house after being there for months promoting my music online and not helping her out much.
+I immediately knew I would make something special out of it!
+My sister told me I had little time left before I had to leave her house after being there for months promoting my music online and not helping her out much.
 I was so upset !
-I used it as motivation for the song! i jokingly/seriously saw myself as a loner cowboy needing to run away from it all!
+I used it as motivation for the song!
+I jokingly/seriously saw myself as a loner cowboy needing to run away from it all!
 I went out on my sister's back porch and listened to the beat OVER OVER & OVER!!
 Then it came to me!!
 In my best singing voice I sung 'YEAHHH IM GONNA TAKE MY HORSE TO THE OLD TOWN ROAD IM GONNA RIDEEEE TIL I CANT NO MORE' I LOVED IT ALREADY!
 I started to work on it EVERY SINGLE DAY.
 It needed to be funny.
 It needed to be catchy.
 It needed to be hip-hop , it needed to be country, and it needed to be short!!
 By the time i was finished setting it up I was out of my sister's crib and at my brothers place.
 On December 2️nd, I went into the studio and recorded OLD TOWN ROAD and put it out the exact same day!!
-Did I know it would become the longest running number 1️ song of all time?
-NO!‼️ But I am so thankful that this blessing has been placed upon me.
-This song has changed my life and the way i see the world around me in less than a year.
+Did I know it would become the longest running number 1 song of all time?
+NO!!!
+But I am so thankful that this blessing has been placed upon me.
+This song has changed my life and the way I see the world around me in less than a year.
 Thank you to every single person who has been a part of this journey.
 As I said before, it's just the beginning!"

 Lil Nas X's road to success certainly wasn't an easy one.
 The artist originally released the tune in December.
 The song's rap and country combination won fans over on the app TikTok.
 According to Rolling Stone, the hit then landed on Billboard's cross-genre Hot 100 chart, the Hot Country Songs chart and the Hot R&B/Hip-Hop Songs chart at the same time.
 However, Billboard later told the magazine that, upon further review, the song did not merit inclusion on the country chart.
 As a result, it was removed—causing a bit of controversy.